 41. Yellow-Breasted Chat

-The Yellow-breasted Chat is a large songbird found in North America, and is the only member of its family Icteriidae.
+The Yellow-breasted Chat is a large songbird found in North America and is the only member of the family Icteriidae.

 This bird stands out as it was previously thought to be the largest species within Parulida.

-Its plumage features shades of yellow, olive green and browns; males have darker heads while females are slightly paler overall.
+Its plumage features shades of yellow, olive green, and brown; males have darker heads, while females are slightly paler overall.

-The chat’s diet consists mostly of insects such as caterpillars and beetles which they forage from low vegetation or glean off leaves on tree branches during summer months when their populations peak.
+The cat’s diet consists mainly of insects such as caterpillars and beetles, which they forage from low vegetation or glean off leaves on tree branches during summer when their population peaks.

 Kingdom | Animalia |